BlueSphereAI/FastAPI-PostgreSQL-Alembic-Docker/cursor_dev/backend/backend_prompt.md

 - Implement code in alignment with the project requirements outlined in `requirements/prd.md`.
 - Follow the specific task implementations as described in `requirements/task.md`.
 - Ensure that all required libraries, frameworks, and configurations are correctly set up.
+- All code must be written inside the backend directory.
+-  For configurations such as database and Python environment packages, refer to the configuration files inside the backend directory, including alembic.ini and pyproject.toml.
+- Use the virtual environment located in the backend directory by running source backend/.venv/bin/activate

 ---